Public Intoxication Lawyer in Galveston, TX

 Because of the second part of the definition, a breathalyzer test does not have to be used in order for a police officer to arrest and charge you.
 You can be arrested simply because the officer says you are intoxicated with no further proof than his “observation.”

-Public Intoxication Fine
+What is the Public Intoxication Fine in Texas?

 Public intoxication is charged as a Class C misdemeanor punishable by a fine of up to $500.
 While it may seem easier to just pay the fine, doing so will give you a permanent criminal record which can prove damaging to future employment, housing, licenses, and other opportunities.